 The Atlantic City Heritage Collections inlcude information and research materials about Atlantic City’s unique cultural, economic, social and historical development.
-The collections include both published and unpublished works, as well as artifacts in the Atlantic City Historical Museum.
+The collections include both published and unpublished works.

 The mission of the Atlantic City Heritage Collections is to preserve and make accessible items documenting the history of Atlantic City.
 If you would like to donate any materials to our collection, please contact us!

 If you are interested in doing historical research about Atlantic City, the Atlantic City Heritage Collections has many resources that you may find helpful.
 Here are a few examples of things you can use to research.

 Microfilm resources may be used any time during regular library hours.
 There are also copies of many published works about Atlantic City that are in our general reference collection located near the Information Desk.